andy-hanson/noze/doc/language.md

 Type arguments to a type are normally just provided with a space in between.
 But to provide nested type arguments to a type argument angle brackets must be used, as in `pair pair<nat>`.

+Unlike other languages, a template is type-checked *abstractly*, once, rather than once per instantiation.
 Type arguments are *opaque*, meaning nothing about the type is known.
+This means you can't do things that only work on particular types, like access properties or `match` on them.
+A template will be checked to work for *any* type `?t`, even ones you don't happen to be using.
+This means you can't have `x + 1` where x is `?t`, even if you happen to only instantiate it with numeric types.
-However, you can use specs to ensure that some functions will exist.
+However, you can use **specs** to ensure that some needed functions will exist.

 ## specs